UV-LED Disinfection and Space Exploration: How design for the harshest environments can generate value here on Earth

 Demonstration of the advanced features UV-C LEDs offer, can be seen in products such as the PearlAqua Micro™ series, which features an IP67-rated, shock resistant housing and DC power requirement as low as 4.2 W. Telemetry and digital control are also standard across the PearlAqua™ range.
 This product has been integrated into commercial products in the Food and Beverage market.
 One example is a commercial steam oven produced by Distform FoodService Technology, where the warm, moist environment has the potential to propagate the growth of harmful pathogens such as listeria, salmonella, clostridium and E. coli.
 To mitigate this risk, the integration of disinfection module to the incoming water supply is shown to be effective.
 Other applications are being scaled-up or are already in mass production, including point of use disinfection in water coolers.

-Figure 2: AquiSense’s PearlAqua Micro and Distform’s MyChef Oven which is the first commercial product to integrate UV-C LED systems into the operation of the device.
+the first commercial product to integrate UV-C LED systems into the operation of the device